On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Subgroups with soluble stabilisers of -power index

 \subsection{The socle of $G$}

 Recall that for a finite group $H$, the socle $\soc(H)$ of $H$ is the subgroup generated by all the minimal normal subgroups.
-Then $\soc(G)$ can be written as the direct product of some of the minimal normal subgroups \cite[p.~87]{Robinson}.
-We will use the following general result, which tells us when all the minimal normal subgroups are needed.
+Then $\soc(G)$ can be written as the direct product of some of these minimal normal subgroups \cite[p.~87]{Robinson}.
+The next result describes a situation when all the minimal normal subgroups are needed.

 \begin{proposition} Let $H$ be a finite group such that every minimal normal subgroup of $H$ has trivial centre.
 Then $\soc(H)$ is the direct product of all the minimal normal subgroups of $H$. \end{proposition} \begin{proof} Let $J_1$, \ldots, $J_s$ be the distinct minimal normal subgroups of $H$.
 We will show by induction that, for $1 \leq i \leq s$, the subgroup $K_i$ of $H$ generated by $J_1$, \ldots, $J_i$ is the direct product $J_1 \times \cdots \times J_i$.
 This is clear for $i=1$.
 Assume that $i>1$ and that $K_{i-1}=J_1 \times \cdots \times J_{i-1}$.
 We claim that $J_i \cap K_{i-1} = \{1\}$.
 If $1 \neq a \in J_i \cap K_{i-1}$ we may write $a=(a_1, \ldots, a_{i-1})$ with each $a_h \in J_h$, and, without loss of generality, $a_1 \neq 1$.
 Taking the commutator with $(b,1, \ldots, 1)$ for arbitrary $b \in J_1$, we have $(b^{-1}a_1^{-1}ba_1,1, \ldots, 1) \in J_i \cap K_{i-1}$.
 Thus $b^{-1}a_1^{-1}ba_1 \in J_1 \cap J_i$ for all $b \in J_1$.
 As $a_1$ is not in the centre of $J_1$, we have $J_1 \cap J_i \neq \{1\}$.
 This is impossible since $J_1$ and $J_i$ are distinct minimal normal subgroups.
 Hence $J_i \cap K_{i-1} = \{1\}$ as claimed, and in particular $J_i$ centralises $K_{i-1}$.
 It follows that the subgroup of $H$ generated by the normal subgroups $K_{i-1}$ and $J_i$ is their direct product, that is, $K_i=J_1 \times \cdots \times J_i$. \end{proof}